sggjon5/DroneBuild-Quad/docs/03-frame-assembly.md

 <img src="https://github.com/user-attachments/assets/b6f35656-e8de-40e5-a918-06dcd72c66b1" alt="Tarot Box Unopened" style="width:300px; height:auto;">

+I will scan and upload the instructions that come in the box as after a quick Google, I cannot immediatley find them online.

 I found this helpful video online (see below), which I used in conjunction with the instructions that came in the box.
 Flicking back and forth between the two seemed to serve me well and it did not take too long to assemble the core components.